Konfekt/vim-CtrlXA/README.md

     augroup END
     ```

 Keywords are separated by all non-keyword characters.
 Keyword characters are determined by the global variable `g:CtrlXA_iskeyword`.
-By default, this variable takes the same value as `:h iskeyword`, so default keywords in CtrlXA are the same as Vim keywords.
+By default, this variable takes the same value as `&g:iskeyword`, see `:help iskeyword`, so keywords as detected by CtrlXA are the same as Vim's default keyword.
 To customize, add or remove characters from `g:CtrlXA_iskeyword`.
 For example, remove the underscore `_` to toggle `max` and `x` in `max_x`.

 ## Buffer-Local Configuration Options